 For most people around the world, December is the best month of the year.
 Joy, gifts, happiness, snow… Wait, snow?
 For all Peruvians -including the team of Machu Travel Peru-, December is a synonym of sand, sun, and great waves.
 It marks the official start of Peru’s beach season.
 So, visiting Peru in December is a terrific idea.
 Well, as for the Andean mountains and the Jungle, rains start falling.
-But in the case of the Amazonia, the climate is hot and humid throughout the year.
+But in the case of Amazonia, the climate is hot and humid throughout the year.

 The remote possibilities of having a white Christmas will be compensated with temperatures rising to 30°C in the coastal regions of Peru.
 Spending your holidays relaxing under the sun while tasting delicious seafood and sipping a pisco sour, doesn’t sound so bad, right?
-But if the tropical temperatures are not your thing, there is a lot of places to visit in Peru.
+But if the tropical temperatures are not your thing, there are a lot of places to visit in Peru.
 Take them into consideration before starting your journey.

 What to do

 A country as diverse and big as Peru really offers it all.
 This country is a truly beautiful, colorful and vibrant place to spend your holiday.